BlockBuilder57/xenomods/docs/controls.md

 ## Controls

-bf2mods mostly utilizes a second controller to interact with the game, as most buttons are already taken up on the first controller.
+xenomods mostly utilizes a second controller to interact with the game, as most buttons are already taken up on the first controller.
 Moonjump is a notable exception to this however, as it can be used by player 1.

 Check out the list below to see what does what.